 Two versions of the Model 5422A are available.
 The Model 5422A-01 provides one 32-channel audio engine.
 The Model 5422A-02 provides two 32-channel audio engines for a total of 64 input and output channels.
 The size and scope of a specific application will dictate which Model 5422A version is applicable.
 The term "audio engine" was selected to describe a set of audio input, processing, routing, and output resources that can be configured to support specific intercom, talent-cueing, and audio routing and control functions.
 Unlike general-purpose digital matrix devices, the Model 5422A is optimized to allow direct support for these special broadcast and general-intercom applications.

-Configuration choices select how each 32-channel audio engine is segmented, named, and optimized for how the associated audio signals are processed.
+Configuration choices select how each 32-channel audio engine is segmented, labeled (named), and optimized for how the associated audio signals are processed.

-Each group can be assigned a unique name.
-These names would typically reflect how the specific groups are going to be utilized.
-Names such as Camera PL, Lighting, Pyro, or Engineering would be typically used in broadcast- or live-event-oriented intercom applications.
-The configured names are automatically used by the Model 5422A's Dante Interface, providing clarity when routing Dante channels using applications such as Dante Controller.
-Each group name can be a combination of up to 13 alpha or numeric characters.
-Channel numbers are automatically appended to the entered names to provide identification of the specific channels within the Dante environment.
-A name of up to 13 additional characters can also be added to each specific channel, providing further details about an application.
+Each group can be assigned a unique label.
+These labels would typically reflect how the specific groups are going to be utilized.
+Labels such as Camera PL, Lighting, Pyro, or Engineering would be typically used in broadcast- or live-event-oriented intercom applications.
+The configured labels are automatically used by the Model 5422A's Dante Interface, providing clarity when routing Dante channels using applications such as Dante Controller.
+Each group label can be a combination of up to 14 alpha or numeric characters.
+Channel numbers are automatically appended to the entered labels to provide identification of the specific channels within the Dante environment.
+A label of up to 12 additional characters can also be added to each specific channel, providing further details about an application.

 Group Operating Modes

-While the primary application for the Model 5422A is to create party-line (PL) intercom circuits, each group can be independently configured from among seven operating modes: Party-Line w/Auto Mix, Party-Line, Summing Bus w/Auto Mix, Summing Bus, IFB, Audio Switching, and Pass-Thru.
+While the primary application for the Model 5422A is to create party-line (PL) intercom circuits, each group can be independently configured from among seven operating modes: Party-Line w/Auto Mix, Party-Line, Summing Bus w/Auto Mix, Summing Bus, Pass-Thru, IFB, and Audio Switching.

-When a group is set for party-line operation the Model 5422A's audio processing circuitry creates a series of independent "mix-minus" outputs, one for each channel in the group.
+When a group is configured for Party-Line w/Auto Mix or Party-Line operating mode the Model 5422A's audio processing circuitry creates a series of independent "mix-minus" outputs, one for each channel in the group.
 These specialized outputs allow each intercom user assigned to that specific group (a "party-line") to hear all members of that group except for themselves.
 (This is the origin of the term mix-minus and indicates a mix of all sources but themselves.)
 By each user receiving a mix-minus signal precise control of each user's sidetone audio level and overall audio quality can be maintained.
-The Auto Mix function can be enabled for use with the Party-Line mode and will offer Model 5422A users a level of audio performance that is unique among intercom applications.
+The Party-Line w/Auto Mix operating mode offers Model 5422A users a level of audio performance that is unique among intercom applications.

-When a group is configured for Audio Switching operation where an audio input source is routed will be controlled by way of a high-frequency tone.
+When a group is configured for Audio Switching operation a high-frequency tone controls the routing of an audio input source to one of two outputs.
 The control tone is connected to a separate Dante input, allowing full isolation between the input audio source and the control tone signal.
 An audio source is connected to a Dante receiver (input) channel and then routed to a designated Dante transmitter (output) channel when a control signal is not present.
 This is the "normally active" input-to-output path.
 When the Audio Switching function's tone-detect (TOX) resource recognizes the presence of a high-frequency control tone the audio input source is muted on the normally active output and routed to the normally inactive output.
 When the high-frequency control tone is no longer present the switching action is reversed.